KunMinX/MVI-Dispatcher/README_EN.md

 I have been focusing on the “business architecture” model for a long time, and the open source components such as [UnPeekLiveData](https://github.com/KunMinX/UnPeek-LiveData) have been experienced in production environments such as QQ Music with over 100 million monthly lives.

-In this case, I will show you how Jetpack MVI can simplify the otherwise “complicated and error-prone” message distribution process with just a few lines of code.
+In this case, I will show you how MVI-Dispatcher can simplify the otherwise “complicated and error-prone” message distribution process with just a few lines of code.

 &nbsp;